Llewxamris/santas-list-inspection-and-maintenance/README.md

+# NOTE: THIS REPO IS NOT RECIEVING ANY FIXES FOR THE TIME BEING

 # Santa's List Inspection and Maintenance (SLIM)
 A bug tracking service reskinned to be Santa's digital naughty and nice list.
 For 420-C30.